bitcointranscripts/bitcointranscripts/mit-bitcoin-expo/mit-bitcoin-expo-2025/bitcoin-core-developer-roundtable.md

 **Antoine Poinsot:** 00:03:02

-My name is Antoine Poinceur.I work at Chaincode Labs.
+My name is Antoine Poinsot.I work at Chaincode Labs.
 I got started working on Bitcoin for similar reasons to Gloria and the reason to work on Bitcoin core in particular is probably impact.
 The most frustrating project you could work at, but also the most impactful one in the space.

 **Adam Jonas:** 00:03:29